 Have you ever wondered about how many types of marketing prevail in this world?
 It’s astonishing!

-You’ll probably get lost while keeping a track of types of marketing while looking up for it in Google search results.
-That’s why we have made this list and compiled all the main types of marketing that you need to know.
+You’ll probably get lost while keeping track of marketing types while looking for them in Google search results.
+That’s why we have made this list by RecurPost, a social media scheduler, and compiled all the main types of marketing that you need to know.

-These are the types of marketing that can be applied to different businesses across different industries.
+These types of marketing can be applied to different businesses across different industries.
 So grab your coffee and read on to find some great things that can be applied for the betterment of your brand.

 1. Traditional/Conventional marketing

-Traditional marketing refers to the advertising of brands on the mediums that have been around before the introduction of the Internet.
-Since the information was not as widely accessible and readily available, the majority of conventional marketing focused on outbound techniques such as printing, TV advertising, and billboards.
+Traditional marketing refers to advertising brands on the mediums that have been around before the introduction of the Internet.
+Since the information was not as widely accessible and readily available, most conventional marketing focused on outbound techniques such as printing, TV advertising, and billboards.

 2. Outbound marketing

 Outbound marketing describes any form of marketing where a business begins a conversation and delivers its message to the target audience.
 Examples of Outbound marketing include traditional forms of marketing and advertising, such as TV commercials, radio ads, print advertisements, tradeshows, outbound sales calls (cold calls), and email spam.